• Home

 By Car

-The drive from Marrakesh takes around 4 hours in total.
-It first winds through the breathtaking Tizi n’Tichka pass in the Atlas Mountains (100 km, ~2h 15min).
+The drive takes around 4 hours and winds through the breathtaking Tizi n’Tichka pass in the Atlas Mountains.
 After crossing the pass, you have two options:

-• Scenic Ounila Valley (P1506, 80 km, ~1h 30min) – A winding but stunning road dotted with kasbahs.
-It’s suitable for 2WD but can get muddy after rain.
+• Scenic Route (P1506): Via Ounila Valley.
+A winding but stunning road dotted with kasbahs.
+Suitable for 2WD but can get muddy after rain.

 By Bus & Shared Taxi